joeferner/redis-commander/README.md

 For configuration files the `node-config` module (https://github.com/lorenwest/node-config) is used, with default to json syntax.

-The order of precedence for all configuration values is (from least to most important):
+The order of precedence for all configuration values (from least to most important) is:

 - Configuration files